soheunyi/na_visualization/README.md

 # Numerical Analysis Visualization
 The result of this project is uploaded on [my Github Pages](https://lsdluis1.github.io/na_visualization/).
+Special thanks to [woogenius](https://github.com/woogenius) for his aid when I got stuck, especially with introducing Pyodide to me.

 ## Interpolation Methods
 Currently, there are three interpolation methods supported, which are linear, wavy, lagrange.